 What happened to creativity?

-Have a section of humanity stopped being creative?
-Or is it just that too many people are lazy and hence just copy others?
-Don’t they realize that they will not impress the people they are trying to impress?
+Can’t help wondering why so many people on social media are just parroting others?
+Copying and pasting.
+And what’s worse that seems to account for part of what’s called creativity today.
 Only ignorant people will buy what the parrots are doing.
 If you don’t have anything new to contribute, to say a discussion, don’t just re-write what someone else has already said.
 Coping and pasting from say, Harvard Business Review to make you look intellectual is not a great idea either.
 What’s wrong with saying that you agree or disagree?

 If imitating others were just a social media phenomena it would be one thing.
 But unfortunately you have an abundance of people selling services online that haven’t got any ideas of their own.
 They just copy what others have done and charge for doing so.
 And we should not forget the copy and paste that’s becoming a problem in academia.
 A prominent European policician was caught having copied and pasted into his thesis.

 But a copy is never as good as the original.
 No parroting in the world will change that.
 It may work short term but long term it will work against you.
 The European politician is a good example.
 He had to step down.
 Doubt that his future is as bright as it would have been if he hadn’t copied and pasted.
 Am sure he regrets what he did.
 But sincerely he should have thought through what he was doing before cheateing.
 Can’t help wondering if parrots, like him, have really stopped thinking for themselves?

 Hard sell on social media